gjorquera/Goldfish/README.md

-Several years ago I wrote a [blog post][blog-post] about how I use Todoist and [The Pomodoro Technique][the-pomodoro-technique] together to help me focus, avoid burnouts, and be productive.
+Several years ago I wrote a [blog post][blog-post] about how I use Todoist and [The Pomodoro Technique][the-pomodoro-technique] together to help me focus, avoid burnouts and be productive.

-For a long time I used Pomodoro Timer from Nasa Trained Monkeys, and I really liked it.
+For a long time I used Pomodoro Timer from Nasa Trained Monkeys and I really liked it.
 But there were two things that bothered me:

 - I don't use fixed breaks because I usually have to leave my desk between